Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You forge a sanguine link with a creature, mirroring a wound across that bond.
-As a reaction when you are hit with an attack, you force one creature you can see within 6 *(9m)* to succeed on a CHAa Save.
+As a reaction when you are hit with an attack, you force one creature you can see within 6 *(9m)* to succeed on a CHA  Save.
 On a failure, you take half as much damage from the attack and the target takes the same amount.
 - **Classes**: Cleric, Druid, Ranger
 *(Source: CS)*